 It won’t be wrong to say that activity-based costing is part of the ABM.
-ABC helps to maps the different costs to different business processes, which, in turn, serves as a crucial input for ABM analysis.
+ABC helps map the different costs to different business processes, which, in turn, serves as a crucial input for ABM analysis.

 Activity-Based Management – Benefits

 - The findings of the ABM analysis can serve as the data for forecasting models and budgets.
-Thus, we can say that ABM can assist the management to get a better idea of future business prospects.
+Thus, we can say that ABM can assist the management in getting a better idea of future business prospects.

 - Since ABM helps to make value-generating activities more efficient, this, in turn, improves the customer experience.

 - ABM assumes that all the benefits and costs of conversion to monetary units are possible.
 Or, we can say, it ignores the intrinsic value of the activities.
 For example, an ABM analysis may recommend renting a less fancy office to save costs.
 However, a company needs a modern workplace to attract new talent.